srobo/docs/rules/pit_rules.md

 ### Permitted tools

+For any queries on specific tools, please speak to Helpdesk.

 Though not an exhaustive list, you are permitted to use the following tools within your pits:

 - Screwdrivers